nyando/biletado-assets/README.md

 The unit tests are not particularly interesting, but function more as a proof-of-work for working integration in the CI/CD system.
-Once integration tests are available they might be integrated here too.
+Once integration tests are available they might be integrated (_hehe_) here too.

 ## Logging